LIU Sharks men's basketball: NCAA Division II tournament results

 The Blackbirds appeared in the NCAA Division II tournament three times.
 Their combined record was 6–3.

 NIT results

 The Blackbirds appeared in the National Invitation Tournament (NIT) ten times.
 Their combined record was 7–8 and they were NIT champions in 1939 and 1941.

 Rivalry

-For 44 years, beginning in the 1975–1976 season, an annual Battle of Brooklyn has been a tradition for LIU Brooklyn Blackbirds and St. Francis Brooklyn Terriers men's basketball teams.
-Each season, a game (the schools usually play each other twice) is dedicated in tribute William Lai and Daniel Lynch, former athletic directors at Long Island University and St. Francis College, respectively.
-The Battle of Brooklyn has been a tradition between the basketball programs for 40 years.
-Each year the most valuable player of the game is given the Lai-Lynch Trophy in memory of the two ADs.
-Long Island now has a Battle record of 23–17 against St. Francis.
+Beginning in the 1975–76 season, an annual Battle of Brooklyn was a tradition for the LIU Brooklyn Blackbirds and St. Francis Brooklyn Terriers men's basketball teams.
+Each season, a game (the schools usually played each other twice) is dedicated in tribute William Lai and Daniel Lynch, former athletic directors at Long Island University and St. Francis College, respectively.
+Each year the most valuable player of the game was given the Lai-Lynch Trophy in memory of the two ADs.
+Long Island was 27–21 in Battle of Brooklyn games.
+St. Francis won the final game in 2023.
+St. Francis Brooklyn discontinued sponsorship of intercollegiate athletics after the 2022–23 season, bringing the series between the two schools to an end.